UniversalScalableFirmware/documentation/source/revision-history.rst

 ========  =================================================  ======
 Revision  Description                                        Date
 ========  =================================================  ======
 0.75      - Changed payload image format to ELF.
-May 18, 2021
+Jun 9, 2021
           - Updated ACPI table requirement.
           - Separate new interfaces to a new chapter.
           - Reuse CPU HOB from PI Spec.